abaga129/EasyGPIO/README.md

 ##Data Model
 The client and server communicate over a TCP socket.
 The client and server exchange data back and forth over a fixed interval that is defined in the server script.
-By defualt this interval is every 100ms.
+By default this interval is every 100ms.
 The reason for this is to save bandwidth.
+The actual time between exchanges will vary depending on the network.

 Each pin can be set to 1 of 3 modes.